dashed-slug/wallets/readme.txt

 == Changelog ==

+= 1.0.6 =
+* Made compatible with PHP versions earlier than 5.5
+* Added warning in readme about running on PHP versions that have reached end-of-life

 = 1.0.5 =
 * Deactivate button not shown for built in Bitcoin adapter
 * Added video tutorial to readme